-In 1902 governments in the United States spent very little on relief of the poor, including less than 0.2 percent on relief and 0.25 percent on health care services.
+In 1902 governments in the United States spent very little on relief of the poor, including less than 0.2 percent of GDP on relief and 0.25 percent of GDP on health care services.
 In the early 21st century, governments spend over 8 percent of GDP on welfare programs, including health care for the poor.

 Prior to the Great Depression, non-health care expenditures on the poor were minimal, less than 0.2 percent of GDP.
 But in the Great Depression state and local governments sharply increased spending on welfare, with an initial boost from the federal government, and expenditures reached 2 percent of GDP in 1940.
 Between 1940 and 1960 welfare was mainly borne by state governments, with total cost fluctuating between 1 and 2 percent of GDP including a 0.5 percent contribution from the federal government.

 In the 1960s the federal government started to dominate welfare spending, contributing about half of the 4 percent of GDP cost by the early 1980s and about two-thirds of the 5 percent of GDP cost in the Great Recession in 2010.

 File a valid bug report and get a $5 Amazon Gift Certificate.